 Have A Discussion & Read A Book

-If kids just color a map they aren’t learning much beyond coloring skills, but there’s lots to learn if we engage in a discussion.
+If kids just color a map they aren’t learning much beyond coloring skills, but there’s a lot to learn if we engage in a discussion.
 While my kids color maps I like to read from books about the topic and talk about what we’re reading and coloring.
 For example, read a short passage about the Nile River.
 You are sure to read that the Nile runs from south to north and into the Mediterranean Sea.
 Given that information, you ask your kids: “Why do you think Upper Epypt is down here, while Lower Egypt is above it?
 Well, the Egyptians lived their whole lives based around the Nile, so Upper Egpyt was UPstream.
 It makes sense.

 Make Visual Connections